Zukaritasu/notepadpp_rpc/README.md

 *The plugin is available on [The official collection of Notepad++ plugins](https://github.com/notepad-plus-plus/nppPluginList).
 You can install it from the plugin manager by entering "Discord Rich Presence" in "search".*

+*The plugin has a default application ID, so it is not necessary to create an application for the plugin to work, only in case you want to create a custom application with your images*

 ## Support
 If you have any problems with the plugin or have any questions about its functionality, you can join my discord server https://discord.gg/xEtAtmU6 and go to the **#npp-support** channel and leave your question with the following information: